TeamOfDaisyX/VirtualUserBot/README.md

     [-] APP_ID:   You can get this value from https://my.telegram.org
     [-] API_HASH :   You can get this value from https://my.telegram.org

-[+] The userbot will not work without setting the mandatory vars.
+[+] The fridaybot will not work without setting the mandatory vars.
 ```
 ## Credits
 `[+] Check Contribution At https://github.com/StarkGang/FridayUserbot/graphs/contributors`